WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-25-deploy-kubernetes-azure-devops.md

 Microservices are becoming more and more popular these days.
 These microservices run most of the time in Kubernetes.
 A goal we want to achieve with microservices is a quick and reliable deployment.

-In this post, I will show how to deploy to Kubernetes (more precisely Azure Kubernetes Service (AKS)) using Helm and Azure DevOps pipelines.
+In this post, I will show how to deploy your application to Kubernetes (more precisely Azure Kubernetes Service (AKS)) using Helm and Azure DevOps pipelines.

 ## Create a Kubernetes Cluster in Azure